OpenEvalProject/evals/manuscripts/elife-43387/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/43387/elife-43387-fig6-v2.jpg)

-**Figure 6.:** Scn1a mice are hyper-excitable.ΔE26(A) firing rate traces from chemosensitive neurons in slices from control (top) and Scn1a mice (bottom) show that neurons from both genotypes respond to changes in COΔE262/H+; RTN neurons are spontaneously active under control conditions (5% CO2; pHo 7.3) and respond to 7% CO2 (pHo 7.2) and 10% CO2 (pHo 7.0) with a linear increase in activity, whereas exposure to 3% CO2 (pHo 7.6) decreases neural activity.
-However, basal activity and CO2/H+-dependent output of RTN chemoreceptors from Scn1a tissue is enhanced compared to RTN neurons in slices from ΔE26Slc32a1cre/+control mice.
+**Figure 6.:** (A) firing rate traces from chemosensitive neurons in slices from control (top) and Scn1aΔE26 mice (bottom) show that neurons from both genotypes respond to changes in CO2/H+; RTN neurons are spontaneously active under control conditions (5% CO2; pHo 7.3) and respond to 7% CO2 (pHo 7.2) and 10% CO2 (pHo 7.0) with a linear increase in activity, whereas exposure to 3% CO2 (pHo 7.6) decreases neural activity.
+However, basal activity and CO2/H+-dependent output of RTN chemoreceptors from Scn1aΔE26 tissue is enhanced compared to RTN neurons in slices from Slc32a1cre/+control mice.
 (B) double-immunolabeling shows that a Lucifer Yellow-filled CO2/H+-sensitive RTN neuron (green) is immunoreactive for phox2b (magenta), the merged image is shown to the right.
-We confirmed that all CO2/H+-sensitive neurons (Slc32a1cre/+ control n = 12; Scn1a n = 11) included in this study were phox2b-positive. (ΔE26C–D) (Figure 6—source data 1), summary data shows that RTN chemoreceptors in slices from Scn1a mice have higher basal activity (ΔE26C) and enhanced CO2/H+-dependent output between 3–10% CO2 (D).
-Results were compared by t-test (C) or ANCOVA test (D). *, p<0.05.10.7554/eLife.43387.017Figure 6—source data 1.2/H+-evoked activity in chemosensitive RTN neurons in slices from Slc32a1 and cre/+Scn1a mice.ΔE26
+We confirmed that all CO2/H+-sensitive neurons (Slc32a1cre/+ control n = 12; Scn1aΔE26 n = 11) included in this study were phox2b-positive.
+(C–D) (Figure 6—source data 1), summary data shows that RTN chemoreceptors in slices from Scn1aΔE26 mice have higher basal activity (C) and enhanced CO2/H+-dependent output between 3–10% CO2 (D).
+Results were compared by t-test (C) or ANCOVA test (D). *, p<0.05.

 ## Discussion